Louis Brandeis: Legacy

 According to Constitutional Law historian Alfred H. Kelly:

 Throughout his long public career, Louis D. Brandeis consistently pursued one major ideal: that of a liberal progressive society based on democracy and social justice.
-Brandeis early became convinced that the gigantic trusts which by 1900 had come to dominate large segments of American business not only were hopelessly inefficient in a narrow economic sense but also menaced the very existence of political democracy itself….[H]e sought to ameliorate what he called the “curse of bigness” and to establish a new industrial democracy based on a partnership between business, organized labor, and the public….He never challenged the fundamentals of capitalism itself; rather he looked back with nostalgic longing toward the vanished Jeffersonian notion of a self-regulated economic order characterized by competition among a great variety of small entrepreneurs….In his last years on the Court, Brandeis became a fairly consistent judicial protagonist of the New Deal….Before his retirement from the Court, Brandeis was rewarded by seeing the majority justices accept not only the major constitutional premises of the New Deal but also his own positions on First Amendment liberties, on labor legislation, and a judicial abuse of the due process clause.
-Thus Brandeis emerges finally as a lifelong champion of an open libertarian democratic society….
+Brandeis early became convinced that the gigantic trusts which by 1900 had come to dominate large segments of American business not only were hopelessly inefficient in a narrow economic sense but also menaced the very existence of political democracy itself. ...
+[H]e sought to ameliorate what he called the "curse of bigness" and to establish a new industrial democracy based on a partnership between business, organized labor, and the public. ...
+He never challenged the fundamentals of capitalism itself; rather he looked back with nostalgic longing toward the vanished Jeffersonian notion of a self-regulated economic order characterized by competition among a great variety of small entrepreneurs. ...
+In his last years on the Court, Brandeis became a fairly consistent judicial protagonist of the New Deal. ...
+Before his retirement from the Court, Brandeis was rewarded by seeing the majority justices accept not only the major constitutional premises of the New Deal but also his own positions on First Amendment liberties, on labor legislation, and a judicial abuse of the due process clause.
+Thus Brandeis emerges finally as a lifelong champion of an open libertarian democratic society.

-Brandeis lived to see many of the ideas that he had championed become the law of the land.
-Wages and hours legislation was now accepted as constitutional, and the right of labor to organize was protected by law.
-His spirited, eloquent defense of free speech and the right of privacy have had a continuing, powerful influence upon the Supreme Court and, ultimately, upon the life of the entire nation.
+Brandeis lived to see many of the ideas that he had championed become law.
+By the end of his life, wages and hours legislation was now accepted as constitutional, and the right of labor to organize was protected by law.
+His defense of free speech and the right of privacy have had a continuing, powerful influence upon the Supreme Court and, ultimately, upon the life of the entire nation.
 The Economist magazine has called him "A Robin Hood of the law," and former Secretary of State Dean Acheson, his early law clerk, was "impressed by a man whose personal code called for ... the zealous molding of the lives of the underprivileged so that paupers might achieve moral growth."